-For about two months I’ve been experiencing relatively poor cup quality when I brew at home.
+For about two months, I’ve been experiencing relatively poor cup quality when I brew at home.
 There was a flavor element that was entering my final cup, but I couldn’t nail what it was – until now.

-At first I thought it was my use of a newer brewing method: the notNeutral Gino.
+At first, I thought it was my use of a newer brewing method: the notNeutral Gino.
 So I spent hours working on a refined recipe.
-After experiencing a poor V60 and realizing it wasn’t the Gino’s fault, I thought it may be the water quality.
+After experiencing a poor V60 and realizing it wasn’t the Gino’s fault, I thought it might be the water quality.

 This led me to one final experiment.

 When it was finished boiling, I poured it into a second cup.
-I let both cups of water sit for nearly five hours while I waited for them to both reach room temperature.
+I let both cups of water sit for nearly five hours while waiting for them to reach room temperature.
 Then the moment of truth arrived.

 The water straight from the bottle was smooth and pleasant.
 The boiled water tasted like metallic cucumber.
 Then it all made sense.
 I bought the Bonavita kettle on August 4th, nearly two months ago, and it has been tainting the flavor of my coffees ever since.

 I’ve contacted Bonavita and informed them of the flavor taint and the appearance of potential rust spots inside the kettle.

 Lesson Learned: When brewing troubles arise, check the equipment before plowing through and wasting beans.

 UPDATE October 8th: Despite receiving only an automated message from Bonavita, they came through in a timely manner.
 A new kettle is now in my hands!
 Back to crazy experiments.